Arrow Speed Calculator

 Arrow weight

-Additional weight on string
+Additional weight on the string